Oven Roasted Chestnuts are amongst the easiest 1-ingredient thing to make on Earth. You will not regret learning how to make these beauties.

 There are more than one hundred varieties of chestnuts.
 Flour can also be produced from them, which is versatile for preparing cakes and homemade pasta.
 Before purchasing, it is good to make sure that the fruit is firm and the skin has a bright and uniform color.

-Eating chestnuts is great and healthy.
+Eating chestnuts is delicious and healthy.
+The perfect Autumn season snack.

 Cooking chestnuts is easy, and they make a great snack for rainy days next to a fireplace and either with a glass of red wine or excellent chocolate milk.
 I love having them with Vegan Golden Milk.